Share

 Airwall

-An airwall is a mesotech application allowing an airlock to be open to space without loss of air-pressure.
-It is a sheet of connected mesobots (more rarely nanobots) several centimeters thick for redundancy.
-It can hold an atmosphere against the vacuum of space while allowing properly suited people or spacecraft to pass.
-It does this via a system of processors in the airwall communicating with compatible processors in the outer layer of a spacesuit or a spacecraft's hull.
-The effector mesobots recognize the processors in the suit/ship as being authorized to pass and move aside while maintaining a seal with the edge of the suit/ship to prevent air loss.
-The process of passage is fairly slow but faster than waiting for an airlock to cycle.
-Airlock doors are still used when the airlock is not in use to protect against radiation, micro-meteors etc.
+An Airwall consists of is a sheet of connected mesobots (more rarely nanobots) several centimeters thick for redundancy.
+The mesobots extend interlocking membranes which prevent gases from passing through, and can hold an atmosphere against the vacuum of space while allowing properly suited people or other permitted objects to pass.
+The Airwall employs a system of autonomous processors to communicate with compatible processors in the outer layer of a spacesuit or object.
+The effector mesobots recognize the processors in the suit/object as being authorized to pass and move aside while maintaining a seal to prevent air loss.
+The process of passage is fairly slow, but faster than waiting for an airlock to cycle; passing through an airwall is often compared to walking through a layer of stiff jelly.
+Airlock doors are still used to close the portal when the airlock is not in use, to protect against radiation, micro-meteors and prevent the slow leakage of gases.

 Airwalls can be considered to be a form of specialized and rugged utility fog.
 Their strength is approximately that of thick wood - a bioid or vec can lean on the airwall, but high velocity projectiles will go through it and a ramming vehicle will break through and likely damage it.